-We are just getting started with Connect IQ.
-As Connect IQ devices enable more and more active lifestyles, your apps will continue to give these users amazing ways to customize their devises to fit their specific lifestyle.
+We’re just getting started with Connect IQ.
+As Connect IQ devices enable more and more active lifestyles, your apps will continue to give these users amazing ways to customize their devices to fit their specific lifestyles.

 Here at Monkey C headquarters, we love to give our developers candy.
 Candy, candy, candy!
 We wish we could give everyone candy every day, but sadly it takes us time to make the candy.
 It also takes us time to make sure the candy doesn’t leave a bad taste.
 The best way to make sure the candy we give you is delicious is to be open about when we are sending the candy, and what you can expect.
 [Editors Note: Garmin is a health and wellness company and would like to say that the Connect IQ team provides “Refreshing, healthy, low calorie vegetable smoothies” to its developers, not candy as previously inferred.]